Givental's non-linear Maslov index on lens spaces: Introduction

 In the case $k = 2$, Givental's proof of the join additivity property uses an equivariant K\"unneth formula \cite[Proposition A.1]{Givental - Nonlinear Maslov index}.
 A crucial ingredient in the proof is the fact that the K\"{u}nneth short exact sequence (of modules over the equivariant cohomology of a point) splits, but it is not clear to us why this fact should be true.
 In any case, for $k > 2$ the K\"{u}nneth (or Eilenberg--Moore) spectral sequence does not collapse in general (due to the fact that for $k > 2$ the $\zk$-equivariant cohomology of a point has zero divisors) and so we do not even have a K\"{u}nneth short exact sequence for the equivariant cohomology of a product.
 We thus present a different proof (even for the case $k = 2$).
-Our proof is based on the study of a join operation in equivariant homology, which is defined in the same way for all $k$.
+Our proof is based on the study of an equivariant join operation in homology, which is defined in the same way for all $k$.
 When $k = 2$ the properties of this operation imply Givental's join additivity, while for $k > 2$, as the join of two even dimensional generators of the equivariant homology of a point is zero, we only obtain a weaker \emph{join quasi-additivity property} (Proposition \ref{proposition: cohomological index} (v)).
 As mentioned above, this property is still strong enough to imply the applications we are interested in.

-Finally, the construction of generating functions that we use in this article is not the one from \cite{Givental - Nonlinear Maslov index}\footnote{ Since our construction of generating functions is different from Givental's \cite{Givental - Nonlinear Maslov index}, and we do not have a general uniqueness theorem for generating functions of contact isotopies of projective space, strictly speaking we do not know whether in the special case of projective space our quasimorphism actually coincides with Givental's.
+Finally, the construction of generating functions that we use in this article is not the one from \cite{Givental - Nonlinear Maslov index}\footnote{ Because of this, strictly speaking we do not know whether in the special case of projective space our quasimorphism actually coincides with Givental's.
 However, all the features and properties are the same.}, but is an adaptation to our setting of the work of Th\'eret \cite{Theret - Rotation numbers} (cf.\ Remark \ref{remark: cf Givental}).